 5. Sony α7R IV Full-frame Mirrorless Interchangeable Lens Camera

 You’re going to catch the northern lights in your frames- and to get a proper click, you might want to go for a premium camera.
 One that’s expensive but worth every penny.
-This model from Sony can be your elegant pick.
+This model from Sony can be your elegant pick as it’s the best camera for aurora photography.
 It has an impressive 61 MP back-illuminated CMOS image sensor with excellent image processing ability.

 The camera has a shooting speed of up to 10 FPS and a full AE/AF tracking system.
 What we really liked about it is the vibration-free shutter, so the images will have the maximum resolution.
 Its 5-axis image stabilization goes well with the high-resolution 61MP sensor.
-The area-specific noise reduction feature also caught our eye as sometimes you need full tranquility to take a proper photo.
+The area-specific noise reduction feature also caught our eye as sometimes you need full tranquility to take a proper photo during the night.

 Working well in low lights is a prerequisite for cameras that you’ll use to capture northern lights, and this one has AF precisions even in low lights of the level EV-39.
-The 4K HDR video is another quality feature of this device.
+The 4K HDR video is another quality feature of this full frame camera.
 Paired with a wide 15-stop dynamic range, videography got a lot easier with this camera.